Kismet (1930 film): Production

 Warner Bros. spared no expense in making this picture.
 They spent $600,000 in producing it, and the extravagance of the film was noted by every reviewer.
 The film played in ten cities across the United States in the wide-screen Vitascope (65mm) version, while the rest of the country (which did not yet have theaters capable of playing widescreen films) were provided with standard 35mm prints.
 Otis Skinner was 73 years old while lead actress Loretta Young was 17 years old.

 Box office

 According to Warner Bros. records, the film earned $315,000 domestic and $147,000 foreign.

 Preservation status

 The enormous amount of pre-Code content (especially in the sequences in the harem) has probably contributed to the film's "lost" status.

 Two remakes, both in color, were made of the film, one in 1944 and the other in 1955.
 The 1955 version was an adaptation of the hit Broadway musical based on the play.
 Some sources claim that the original 1930 film featured Technicolor sequences.
 The film is considered lost, while the complete soundtrack of the film survives on Vitaphone disks.
 An outtake of the production does exist and can be seen.

-Foreign-language versions
+Foreign-language version

 One foreign-language version of the 1930 version of Kismet was made.
 The German version, also titled Kismet, was directed by William Dieterle, and was released in 1931.
+It starred Gustav Fröhlich, Dita Parlo and Vladimir Sokoloff.